mlofjard/rustynes/README.md

 RustyNES
 ===
-A Nintendo Entertainment System (NES) emulator written in Rust
+A NES emulator written in Rust (for fun)
 ---

 ### Requirements